sendgridlabs/loaderio-sharp/README.md

 If you'd prefer to build the library yourself, you can fork or clone it and build it within Visual Studio 2013.
 Drop the file *Loaderio.dll* into your application's bin directory and you're just about ready to start load testing.

 Use [docs.loader.io](http://docs.loader.io) to get more description of the whole API.
-Especially, options for <code>CreateTest</code> are described in (appropriate documentation section)[http://docs.loader.io/api/v2/post/tests.html#test-options].
+Especially, options for <code>CreateTest</code> are described in [appropriate documentation section](http://docs.loader.io/api/v2/post/tests.html#test-options).

 This example shows usage of all API-calls.